 Favor The Shooter Mechanic

-Another core mechanics of Overwatch’s hit detection is the “favor the shooter” the system.
+Another core mechanic of Overwatch’s hit detection is the “favor the shooter” system.

 This means that everything in the game will be measured from the shooter’s point of view.
 So even when you dodged that Pharah’s

 rocket from your point-of-view, as long as it hits you from her perspective, it’s a hit.

 This also applies to Roadhog’s hooks and most other projectiles.
 And, despite how wrong it may sound, one of the better uses of hitbox in Overwatch is how not accurate it can be.
 Take Reinhardt's

 swing for example.
 The hitbox can not be more unsynced to the animation, but it makes the character feels better to play and actually is really important to the balance of him.
 Here’s how his hitbox works:

 Seems horrible right?
 Well, it doesn’t matter.
 The character works, it feels great to play as him, and he is balanced.
 That’s all that matters.
 This is not an easy decision to make, and this is why Blizzard is one step above other similar game companies in the genre.
 Some other examples of this are Tracer’s unusually small hitboxes, making her a lot harder to hit, which enforces the “zip zap you can’t hit me” playstyles.

 Widowmaker’s head which has a slightly larger hitbox, making her easier to get counter-sniped, claims our Overwatch Skill Rating boost

 team.
 Hanzo’s arrow, which we already know, has a larger hitbox than the actual projectile, making him feel really satisfying to play while it doesn’t affect the balance of the game in a negative way.